 The international relations major involves studying world societies and the interactions between them.
 Students with a concentration in this subject area develop expertise in diplomacy and foreign policy.

 Many colleges and universities offer students an interdisciplinary approach which often includes coursework in history, politics, economics, world languages, and geography, or some combination of those disciplines.
 You can earn a bachelor's, master's, or doctorate (Ph.D.) degree in international relations.
 Master's and Ph.D. programs are usually more specialized than undergraduate ones.

 Like other liberal arts degrees, a degree in this discipline will not give you entry into a specific occupation.
 It will, instead, provide you with a broad knowledge base that you can use to excel in a variety of career fields.

 What Coursework Can You Look Forward To?

-The interdisciplinary approach many colleges and universities favor means those who are working toward a degree in international relations take a diversity of courses.
+The interdisciplinary approach many colleges and universities favor means those who are working toward a degree in international relations take a diverse range of courses.
 Here are some of the general classes as well as those in each of the disciplines many colleges incorporate into their curriculum: political science, geography, economics, and history.
 Some programs also include classes in anthropology, international law, and religious studies.
 There is often a world language requirement as well.

 Specifics vary by school.
 It is important to investigate several colleges and universities to find the one that takes an approach to international relations that will allow you to reach your career goals.